ept/crdt-website/pages/glossary.md

   nevertheless converge towards a consistent state (see Strong Eventual Consistency).
 See [Optimistic Replication](https://core.ac.uk/download/pdf/22879037.pdf) by Yasushi Saito and Marc Shapiro.

+Remove-wins set (RWSet):
+: A set datatype in which removals take precedence over additions.
+For example, if one replica removes and re-adds an element, while another replica concurrently removes the element, then the merged outcome is that the element *is not* in the set.
+Contrast with add-wins set.

 Replication:
 : maintaining a copy of some data on multiple computing devices (maybe servers,